 5. Conclusions

-A manually moved screed levelling machine might have a significant impact on the prevention of low back pain, lumbosacral radicular syndrome and knee osteoarthritis among floor layers in the Netherlands compared to the traditional working technique based on a health impact assessment.
+Based on a health impact assessment and calculating the potential impact fraction using workplace observations regarding exposure of physical work demands, we showed that a manually moved screed levelling machine might have a significant impact on the prevention of low back pain, lumbosacral radicular syndrome and knee osteoarthritis among floor layers in the Netherlands compared to the traditional working technique based on a health impact assessment.
 The estimated percentage reduction of the preventable work-related fraction varies between 74% for knee osteoarthritis and 34% for low back pain.
-Moreover, this paper shows that a health impact assessment is relatively simple approach to estimate health benefits in ergonomic prevention studies on musculoskeletal diseases and disorders.
+Moreover, this paper shows that a health impact assessment is relatively simple approach to estimate health benefits in ergonomic prevention studies on the prevention of musculoskeletal diseases and disorders.

 Author Contributions: “Conceptualization, P.K., S.V. and H.F.M.; methodology, P.K., S.V. and H.F.M.; validation, P.K., S.V. and H.F.M; data curation and software, S.V.; investigation, P.K. and S.V.; formal analysis, P.K. and S.V.; writing—original draft preparation, P.K..; writing—review and editing, S.V. and H.F.M.; visualization, S.V..; supervision, P.K.; All authors have read and agreed to the published version of the manuscript.”